pmem/pmdk/doc/libpmempool/libpmempool.7.md

 *introduced in version x.y* in the section of this manual describing the feature.

-When the version check performed by !pmempool_check_version is successful, the return value is NULL.
+When the version check performed by _UW(pmempool_check_version) is successful, the return value is NULL.
 Otherwise the return value is a static string describing the reason for failing the version check.
-The string returned by !pmempool_check_version must not be modified or freed.
+The string returned by _UW(pmempool_check_version) must not be modified or freed.

 # DEBUGGING AND ERROR HANDLING #

-Two versions of libpmempool are typically available on a development system.
-The normal version, accessed when a program is linked using the **-lpmempool** option, is optimized for performance.
-That version skips checks that impact performance and exceptionally logs any trace information or performs any run-time assertions.
-If an error is detected during the call to **libpmempool** function, an application may retrieve an error message describing the reason of failure.

-The !pmempool_errormsg function returns a pointer to a static buffer containing the last error message logged for current thread.
-The error message may include description of the corresponding error code (if *errno* was set), as returned by **strerror**(3).
+If an error is detected during the call to a **libpmempool** function, the application may retrieve an error message describing the reason for the failure from _UW(pmempool_errormsg).
+This function returns a pointer to a static buffer containing the last error message logged for the current thread.
+If *errno* was set, the error message may include a description of the corresponding error code as returned by **strerror**(3).
 The error message buffer is thread-local; errors encountered in one thread do not affect its value in other threads.
-The buffer is never cleared by any library function; its content is significant only when the return value of the immediately preceding call to **libpmempool** function indicated an error, or if *errno* was set.
+The buffer is never cleared by any library function; its content is significant only when the return value of the immediately preceding call to a **libpmempool** function indicated an error, or if *errno* was set.
 The application must not modify or free the error message string, but it may be modified by subsequent calls to other library functions.

+Two versions of **libpmempool** are typically available on a development system.
+The normal version, accessed when a program is linked using the **-lpmempool** option, is optimized for performance.
+That version skips checks that impact performance and never logs any trace information or performs any run-time assertions.

-A second version of **libpmempool**, accessed when a program uses the libraries under !ifdef{WIN32}{**/nvml/src/x64/Debug**}{**/usr/lib/nvml_debug**}, contains run-time assertions and trace points.
-The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to !ifdef{WIN32}{**/nvml/src/x64/Debug** or other location}
+A second version of **libpmempool**, accessed when a program uses the libraries under _DEBUGLIBPATH(), contains run-time assertions and trace points.
+The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to _LDLIBPATH().
+Debugging output is controlled using the following environment variables.
+These variables have no effect on the non-debug version of the library.

-{**/usr/lib/nvml_debug** or **/usr/lib64/nvml_debug**} depending on where the debug libraries are installed on the system.
++ **PMEMPOOL_LOG_LEVEL**

-The trace points in
+The value of **PMEMPOOL_LOG_LEVEL** enables trace points in the debug version of the library, as follows:
-the debug version of the library are enabled using the environment variable **PMEMPOOL_LOG_LEVEL**, which can be set to the following values:

 + **0** - This is the default level when **PMEMPOOL_LOG_LEVEL** is not set.
 No log messages are emitted at this level.

 + **1** - Additional details on any errors detected are logged (in addition to returning the *errno*-based errors as usual).
-The same information may be retrieved using !pmempool_errormsg.
+The same information may be retrieved using _UW(pmempool_errormsg).

 + **2** - A trace of basic operations is logged.

-+ **3** - This level enables a very verbose amount of function call tracing in the library.
++ **3** - Enables a very verbose amount of function call tracing in the library.

-+ **4** - This level enables voluminous and fairly obscure tracing information that is likely only useful to the libpmempool developers.
++ **4** - Enables voluminous and fairly obscure tracing
+information that is likely only useful to the **libpmempool** developers.

+Unless **PMEMPOOL_LOG_FILE** is set, debugging output is written to *stderr*.

++ **PMEMPOOL_LOG_FILE**

-The environment variable **PMEMPOOL_LOG_FILE** specifies a file name where all logging information should be written.
-If the last character in the name is "-", the PID of the current process will be appended to the file name when the log file is created.
-If **PMEMPOOL_LOG_FILE** is not set, the logging output goes to stderr.
+Specifies the name of a file where all logging information should be written.
+If the last character in the name is "-", the *PID* of the current process will be appended to the file name when the log file is created.
+If **PMEMPOOL_LOG_FILE** is not set, output is written to *stderr*.

-Setting the environment variable **PMEMPOOL_LOG_FILE** has no effect on the non-debug version of **libpmempool**.

 # EXAMPLE #